Hampton University honors Dr. Martin Luther King, Jr. with march, program

-This Martin Luther King Day, people across the country gathered and performed acts of service to honor the civil rights leader.
+This Martin Luther King, Jr. Day, people across the country gathered and performed acts of service to honor the civil rights leader.

 Hampton University students braved the cold for a march through campus, followed by a program to honor the civil rights leader.

-Students, staff, people in the community came together to march, and remember Dr. King.
+Students, staff and community members came together to march and remember Dr. King.
 Jamil Gambari was one of the hundreds of students marching.

-“It's just an honor being a part of this march being at HBCU,” Gambari said.
-“I read about MLK growing up, my mom made sure I learned about him, he was a big influence in me going my fraternity.”
+“It's just an honor being a part of this march being at an HBCU,” Gambari said.
+“I read about MLK growing up, my mom made sure I learned about him.”

 RELATED: 'Out of a mountain of despair, a stone of hope' | MLK Memorial brings famous speech to life